patweatharva/turtlebot_graph_slam/README.md

     $ dot -Tpdf <input_file>.dot -o <output_file>.pdf
     ```

-4. You can also download plotjuggler to visualize the data in real time.
+4. You can also download PlotJuggler to visualize the data in real time.
 You can download it from [here](https://github.com/facontidavide/PlotJuggler)

 5. In the directory result_plots, you can find the plots generated by the SLAM algorithm.
 These plots include the ICP alignment before and after, the simulation testing results, and the real-world testing results.